Asthma Treatment and Monitoring

 SABAs Method of Action

-While SABAs are effective bronchodilators in the short term for asthma symptoms, SABAs do not affect the underlying mechanism of inflammation.
-As a result, SABAs are often used for short-acting intervals, such as few hours, and have limited capabilities to prevent asthma exacerbations alone (4).
-SABAs can be administered via meter-dosed inhalers, intravenous, dry powder inhalers, orally, subcutaneously, or via nebulizer.
+While SABAs are effective bronchodilators in the short term for asthma symptoms, they do not affect the underlying mechanism of inflammation.
+As a result, SABAs are often used for short-acting intervals, such as a few hours, and have limited capabilities to prevent asthma exacerbations alone (4).
+SABAs can be administered via metered-dose inhalers, intravenous dry powder inhalers, orally, subcutaneously, or nebulizers.

 SABAs Side Effects

 Every medication has the possibility of side effects, and SABAs are no exception.
-Because of the beta receptor agonisms, possible SABA side effects include increased heart rate, chest pain, chest palpitations, body tremors, and nervousness (4).
-Because of the short half-life of SABAs, chronic side effects are not typically observed.
+Because of the beta receptor agonism, possible SABA side effects include increased heart rate, chest pain, chest palpitations, body tremors, and nervousness (4).
+Chronic side effects are not typically observed because of the short half-life of SABAs.

 SABAs Alternatives